Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m06-intro-to-oss/index.md

 {{% /note %}}

 First thing you need is an instrumented application.
-You can take any application you have used in previous modules or onboard a new one, e.g. https://github.com/terracotta-bank/terracotta-bank
+You can take any application you have used in previous modules or onboard a new one, e.g. https://github.com/terracotta-bank/terracotta-bank.

-Once application is on-boarded the list of libraries in such application is populated immediately and you can go to `Applications > [App Name] > Libraries`
+Once an application is onboarded, the list of libraries in the application is populated immediately and you can browse to `Applications > [App Name] > Libraries`

 {{< figure src="libraries-tab.png" height="400px">}}

 ---
 ### Contrast OSS panel overvew
-On the screen shot on previous slide you can find information about the library score (from A to F, where A is best and F is worst) library name, version you are using now (with release date), latest version (also with release date) and class usage information.
+On the screen shot below, you can find information about the library score (from A to F, where A is best and F is worst), library name, version you are using now (with release date), latest version (also with release date), and class usage information.

-Contrast scores libraries based three factors: time, status, security
+Contrast scores libraries based three factors: time, status, security.
+You can read more on library scoring here: https://docs.contrastsecurity.com/en/library-scoring-guide.html.
+The Libraries view allows you to quickly identify which OSS libraries may present some risk or vulnerabilities within your application.

-You can read more on library scoring here: https://docs.contrastsecurity.com/en/library-scoring-guide.html
+{{< figure src="libraries-tab.png" height="400px">}}

 ---
 ### How to find information about publicly known security vulnerabilities in OSS you use?

-First click on the funnel next to the "Usage" column title and tick against "Used"
+First click on the funnel next to the "Usage" column title and enable/tick against "Used" checkbox
 {{< figure src="filter-used.png" height="150px">}}

 Then click on vulnerabilities drop down list which is on the left